 Tea time is anytime, but there are some particular times and traditions that have meaning beyond just imbibing the liquor.
 What are you serving?
-Quick review:
+Cruncher's going to give a quick review:

 Afternoon Tea – Initially attributed to the 1840’s by the Duchess of Bedford, between the upper classes.
 There were only two meals at the time and dinner was served very late, so to fend off hunger she began a tradition of having women gather for tea and refreshments between 4PM and 5PM.
 Afternoon tea still occurs, surprise, in the afternoon, between 3PM – 5PM in restaurants, hotels and tea rooms.
 Variations on afternoon tea are the Champagne Tea for adults, and the Teddy Bear Tea for children’s parties.